When Composite Likelihood Meets Stochastic Approximation: Simulation Studies

 \subsection{Experiments for Example \ref{ex:graph}}

 Data are generated by using the exact probabilities of observing each of the possible $p$-variate realizations of the graph.
-We assume the true graph to follow a two-row grid structure, similar to the simulation setting of \cite{lee_learning_2015}.
+We assume the true graph follows a two-row grid structure, similar to the simulation setting of \citet{lee_learning_2015}.
 In particular, horizontal edges are set at $0.5$, vertical ones at $-0.5$, intercepts at $-0.5$ for odd nodes and $0.5$ for even ones.
-The optimization is always started at the null vector.
+The optimization always starts at the null vector.

-We investigate the performances of Algorithm~\ref{algo:csgd} with $n\in\{2500, 5000, 10000\}$ and $p\in\{10, 20\}$, implying $d\in\{55, 210\}$.
-The value of $\eta_0$, is picked by minimising over a grid of possible candidates the mean square error of \texttt{standard} at $T_n = 3n$ in the most challenging simulation setting, i.e. $n = 2500, p = 20$.
-However, additional simulation results for different choices of $\eta_0$ are available in Appendix~\ref{app:sims}.

-Figure~\ref{fig:isi:1:mse} shows the convergence of all instances of the proposed estimator in terms of average mean square distance from ${\bm{\theta}}^*$.
-Interestingly, the different noise levels introduced by different sampling schemes characterise the convergence behavior as the estimation proceeds.
+We investigate the performances of Algorithm~\ref{algo:csgd} with $n\in\{2,500, 5,000, 10,000\}$ and $p\in\{10, 20\}$, implying $d\in\{55, 210\}$.
+The value of $\eta_0$, is picked by minimising over a grid of possible candidates the mean square error of \texttt{standard} at $T_n = 3n$ in the most challenging simulation setting, i.e. $n = 2,500, p = 20$.
+However, additional simulation results for different choices of $\eta_0$ are available in the online Appendix C. Figure~\ref{fig:isi:1:mse} shows the convergence of all instances of the proposed estimator in terms of average mean square distance from ${\bm{\theta}}^*$.
+Interestingly, the different noise levels introduced by different sampling schemes characterize the convergence behavior as the estimation proceeds.
 That is, $\bar{\bm{\theta}}_{\mathcal{P}_2}$ and $\bar{\bm{\theta}}_{\mathcal{P}_3}$ share the same asymptotic performances and are preferable to $\bar{\bm{\theta}}_{\mathcal{P}_1}$.
 As expected, the recycled implementations of $\mathcal{P}_1$ and $\mathcal{P}_3$ do not show any relevant discrepancy from their non-recycled versions.
 Furthermore, after reaching $T_n=3n$, none of the stochastic estimators has reached the MSE of the numerical optimizer.
-This happens because when the stochastic algorithm is stopped, the optimization noise is still non-negligible and, thus, affects the variance considered in the MSE computation.
+This phenomenon happens because when the stochastic algorithm is stopped, the optimization noise is still non-negligible, which affects the variance considered in the MSE computation.
 It follows that, since this noise can not be neglected, it must be appropriately considered when quantifying the uncertainty around $\bar{\bm{\theta}}_\mathcal{P}$.